-(1) Administrative Bulletins.
-The Board and the Department may issue administrative bulletins to interpret, implement, and provide guidance on 603 CMR 1.00.
+Administrative Bulletins: The Board and the Department may, from time to time, issue advisories to interpret, implement, and provide guidance to charter schools.

-Waivers.
-Upon written request from a charter applicant or charter school board of trustees, the Board may waive the applicability of one or more provisions of 603 CMR 1.00, provided that all such requests:
+Waivers: The Board may waive provisions of 603 CMR 1.00 for good cause.
+Upon written request from a charter applicant or charter school board of trustees, the Board may waive the applicability of one or more provisions of 603 CMR 1.00.
+These waivers shall be granted only under circumstances the Board deems exceptional and such waivers shall be granted only to the extent allowed by law.
+All such requests from the charter applicant or a board of trustees must:

-(a) are in writing, signed by the waiver applicant;
+be in writing, signed by the waiver applicant;

-(b) specify the provisions of 603 CMR 1.00 to be waived, the duration of the waiver, and the circumstances to which the waiver applies;
+specify the provisions of 603 CMR 1.00 to be waived, the duration of the waiver, and the circumstances to which the waiver applies;

-(c) include a certification that the waiver applicant has made a good faith effort to comply with said provisions; and
+include a certification that the waiver applicant has made a good faith effort to comply with said provisions; and

-(d) are accompanied by supporting documentation considered sufficient by the Board to support the special circumstances or the need for relief.
+be accompanied by supporting documentation considered sufficient by the Board to support the special circumstances or the need for relief.

-Waivers of 603 CMR 1.00 shall be considered only under circumstances the Board deems exceptional and shall be granted only to the extent allowed by law.

-The Commissioner shall provide notice and opportunity to comment to the superintendent of each district served by the charter school, if the granting of the waiver would have an impact on the district.
+If the granting of a waiver would have an impact on sending districts or the district of the town or city in which the charter school is located, the Commissioner shall provide the superintendent of each district notice and an opportunity to comment.

-Prohibitions.
-Private and parochial schools are not eligible for charter school status.
-Charter schools may not charge students an application fee or tuition.
-Charter schools may not charge their students any fee related to the provision of required educational programs.
-Charter schools may not charge any public school for the use of their curriculum, subject to the restrictions contained in any contract between charter schools and third party providers.
+Prohibitions: Private and parochial schools are not eligible for charter school status.
+Charter schools shall not charge students an application fee or tuition.
+Charter schools shall not charge their students any fee related to the provision of required educational programs.
+Charter schools shall not charge any public school or public school district for the use of their curriculum, subject to the restrictions contained in any contract between charter schools and third party providers.
 For-profit businesses or corporate entities may not apply for a charter.

+Immediate Closure: The Commissioner may order immediate closure of a charter school facility where the health, safety, or education of the school’s students is at risk.
+Additionally, the Commissioner may order immediate closure of a charter school facility where fire, health, or safety codes, regulations, laws, or accessibility requirements are not met.

-1.04: Charter Application and Procedures for Granting Charters
+1.04: Applications for and Granting of Charters

-(1) Charter Application Process.
-There shall be a two-stage application process leading to the granting of a charter for Commonwealth and Horace Mann applicants.
-Applicants shall submit to the Department prospectuses and final applications in accordance with the schedule, application form, and guidelines established by the Department for each type of charter school.
-Following the submission and review of prospectuses, the Commissioner will invite selected applicants to submit final applications.
+Charter Application Process: There may be a two-stage application process leading to the granting of charters for Commonwealth and Horace Mann applicants.
+Applicants shall submit to the Department application materials in accordance with the schedule, application form, and guidelines established by the Department for each type of charter school.
+Each applicant submitting application materials for a Commonwealth charter school shall also send a copy of the application to the superintendent of the school district(s) from which the applicant is expected to enroll students.

-(a) Horace Mann applications shall be accepted in three categories:
+Horace Mann applications shall be accepted in three categories with the corresponding district approvals:

-1. A Horace Mann application to create a new school, submitted with the approval of the local collective bargaining unit and the school committee in the district in which it is located.
+A Horace Mann I application may be submitted to create a new school, provided the application is submitted with the approval of the local collective bargaining unit and the school committee in the district in which it is located.
+All Horace Mann charters granted before January 2010 are considered Horace Mann I.

-2. A Horace Mann application submitted as a conversion of an existing public school, filed with the approval of the school committee.
-Horace Mann conversion applications may be submitted at any time but shall participate in the two-stage application process, with similar periods of time for review of prospectuses, final applications, and charter granting, and may not open until completion of the opening procedures process.
+A Horace Mann II application may be submitted as a conversion of an existing public school provided the application is submitted with the approval of the school committee.
+Horace Mann II applications may be submitted at any time but shall participate in the application process in accordance with guidelines issued by the Department, with similar periods of time for review and charter granting,.
+Horace Mann II charter schools may not open until completion of the opening procedures process.